-Here’s how I see the future distribution models unveiling for FMCG products from Kirana.
+Here’s how I see the future distribution models unveiled for FMCG products from Kirana.

-So while kiranas contribute ~85% of FMCG sales today , it is estimated that this will remain a high 65-70% over the next decade.
-Which means that the friendly mom & pop, kirana stores will continue to remain the key channels of distribution for convenience.
+So while kiranas contribute ~85% of FMCG sales today, it is estimated that this will remain a high 65-70% over the next decade.
+This means that the friendly mom & pop, kirana stores will continue to remain the key channels of distribution for convenience.

 Distribution to these kiranas though, is going through change.
 Rapid change!

-Traditionally, distribution has been a family business passed down generations in the post independence era of India.
-With the emergence of multiple channels of distribution, the margins and control exerted by this fragmented distributor community is dwindling.
+Traditionally, distribution has been a family business passed down generations in the post-independence era of India.
+With the emergence of multiple channels of distribution, the margins and control exerted by this fragmented distributor community are dwindling.